 Of course, the laws and legislations surrounding safeguarding change often, sometimes in response to real-life incidents or events, or perhaps as part of a wider shift in the direction of the government’s policies and procedures.
 As a professional and someone who works around children, young people, or vulnerable adults, it is your legal duty to be up to date with these changes, and the most reliable way of ensuring this is to take a verifiable safeguarding training course like those we offer at Smart Horizons.

 How can I keep track of my safeguarding training to make sure it doesn’t expire?

 It is your responsibility to make sure that your safeguarding training certificate does not expire, and to renew your training whenever necessary.
 Some organisations might decide to give staff annual refresher training, whereas others will expect individual staff members to take responsibility for sourcing and maintaining their own training.

-At the Child Protection Company, we understand that it isn’t always easy to be perfectly on time with renewing your training, and sometimes, mistakes can happen.
+We understand that it isn’t always easy to be perfectly on time with renewing your training, and sometimes, mistakes can happen.
 However, we also understand the importance of always having an up to date safeguarding training certificate, so when we first began developing our online safeguarding training courses over a decade ago, we wanted to make sure it was as easy as possible to keep on track with your training records.